graphile/crystal/utils/website/graphile-export/index.md

 and is not specific to GraphQL schemas generated via the Graphile suite of open source tools.

-The key reason to export your schema as executable code is to move schema build processes such as introspection, looping, computation, transformation, and so on from startup time to build time.
-This results in:
+The key reason to export your schema as executable code is to move intensive schema build processes such as introspection, looping, computation, transformation, and so on from startup time to build time; then at run time you just need to run the final code without any of the underlying computations that shaped it.
+This has many benefits:

 - Faster startup time (build the schema directly without any computation)
 - Reduced thundering herd in the event of mass server restarts (no need to consult external data sources on startup)